AKJ7/dinorunner/README.md

 - No heap allocations
 - No `typedef`s
 - Supports nightmode
-- Only requires 1200 bytes to store data structure on x64_86
+- Only requires 1200 bytes to store data structure on x86_64
+- Supports variadic jump heights

 The dinorunner was inspired by https://github.com/wayou/t-rex-runner from which the trex-assets were fetched.
 The sound assets used in the demo originates from: https://www.sounds-resource.com/browser_games/googlechromedinosaurgame/sound/18002/ .